orsonteodoro/gcf2/README.md

 packages.

-When a temporarly LTO disabled perl module fails to build, it may need to be manually placed in the agnostic lists (/etc/portageemerge-*-lto-agnostic.lst) in order to build it.
+When a temporarly LTO disabled perl module fails to build, it may need to be manually placed in one of the agnostic lists (/etc/portage/emerge-*-lto-agnostic.lst) and removed from the no-data list(s) (/etc/portage/emerge-system-no-data.lst) in order to build it.

 #### Runtime error: control flow integrity check